ennioitaliano/obsidian-auto-glossary/README.md

 - [ ] Eventual code refactoring
 - [ ] Option to exclude more tags from new files
 - [ ] Handle sub-directories
+- [ ] Possibility to update existing files